gotchoices/MyCHIPs/doc/use-mobile.md

   - Receives JSON encoded commands from the user app, which can be
     - Abstracted SQL CRUD command
     - Abstracted SQL stored procedure all
-    - A call to JS code (an "action) living in the NodeJS server
+    - A call to JS code (an "action" or "report") living in the NodeJS server (control layer)
   - CRUD and stored procedures are simply translated to SQL, executed under the user's permissions, and the results returned to the app, tagged by the same transaction ID that generated the call.
-  - Actions get executed by an assigned control layer (NodeJS) procedure, which will likely be interacting with the DB (and using admin permissions).
+  - Actions (or reports, if they return something) get executed by an assigned control layer (NodeJS) procedure, which will likely be interacting with the DB (and using admin permissions).
-  - Actions can return results in a variety of formats:
+  - Reports can return results in a variety of formats:
     - Status only (similar to a stored procedure)
     - Text data
     - HTML display data